 “Programme Action” describes what we do in Soroptimist International (SI) Swansea

-Some members are sewing masks, hats, sweatbands etc and friends are sewing scrubs in all sorts of coloured fabrics.
-This is our Covid-19 project.
+Some members sewed masks, hats, sweatbands etc and friends sewed scrubs in all sorts of coloured fabrics.

-We are knitting “Twiddlemuffs” for dementia patients.
+We knitted “Twiddlemuffs” for dementia patients.
 See the pattern Twiddlemuff instructions.

 Alzheimer and Dementia patients often have restless hands and feeling the different textures and shapes can help them.Swansea Soroptimists will be uploading their creative ideas soon.

-Internationally We are supporting the Chora Chori project Empowering Girls in Nepal and were one of the first to raise funds for this project with an Afternoon tea for members and supporters.
+Internationally We supported the Chora Chori project Empowering Girls in Nepal and were one of the first to raise funds for this project with an Afternoon tea for members and supporters.

 We supported the International 3E Project to Educate, Empower and Enable young women and girls.
 We have supported the MERU Garden SIGBI project from 2016-2019 when the project ended.